 - Is your A/C from B.C.?
 Upgrade it!

 Still using the same A/C unit from, like, 25 years ago?
 That outdated A/C could be costing you a small fortune in energy costs.
-Upgrading to a new energy-efficient A/C will keep you cool all summer long.
+Upgrading to an ENERGY STAR certified A/C will keep you cool all summer long.
 Do we offer rebates?
 You bet we do!
 Check out all of our rebate programs at powerforwardwithpso.com.

 - Don’t cut the cords.
 Just unplug them.